 The IPI illustrates the most important dimensions of this equilibrium through 6 components: Administrative Transparency, Online Services, Budget Transparency, Judicial Independence, Press Freedom, and e-Citizenship.
 Read more on the IPI Methodology.

-The T-index is a unique assessment of government transparency based on different kinds of public information services that countries offer to their citizens, encompassing both de jure (signature of treaties and implementation of laws) and de facto (actual availability of data online) aspects of transparency.
-This index can be used as an important reference for business risk analysts as well as a tool for civic actors around the world.
-Items missing on the index are a guide for transparency advocates.
+The T-index is a unique assessment of government transparency based on how much public information governments offer to their citizens.
+The T-Index score encompasses both de facto (actual availability of data online) and de jure (signature of treaties and implementation of laws) aspects of transparency.
+This index can be used as an important reference for business risk analysts as well as a tool for civic actors and transparency advocates around the world.

 Read more on the T-index Methodology.

 The Corruption Risk Forecast is built on top of a new generation of objective indicators of corruption.
 It allows the forecasting of trends at a country level.
 This provides investors and business strategists with insight about future corruption risks, and allows activists and international donors to target countries where interventions can have the greatest impact.

 The forecast draws from 12 years of data on control of corruption, including 5 components from the IPI: Administrative Transparency, Budget Transparency, Judicial Independence, Press Freedom, and e-Citizenship.
 These trends are moderated by the most recent political events.
 Read more on the Forecast Methodology.

 Compare corruption risks and integrity measures around the world.

 See the aggregate data (scores) for an indicator in a world view.
 Using the filter menu on the left side of the screen, this data can be disaggregated into each component of that indicator, as well as sorted by year, region, and income group.

 Review best and worst performing countries by index and subcomponents.